radioxoma/heval/README.md

 * No input field for a human age, even for children, because of it poor prediction power.
 Incorporated [Broselow-Luten color zones](https://en.wikipedia.org/wiki/Broselow_tape) and [weight-by-height](https://en.wikipedia.org/wiki/Human_body_weight#Ideal_body_weight) formulas at your service

+### Human body
+Ready to use if you have filled *sex* and *height*.

+### Nutrition
+Ready to use if you have filled *sex* and *height*.
+No need to change additional parameters.

 ### Arterial blood gas & Electrolytes

 > Tip: You can test Heval's ability to interpret ABG with [case studies](https://web.archive.org/web/20170818090331/http://fitsweb.uchc.edu/student/selectives/TimurGraham/Case_1.html).
 Some books provide case studies with invalid data (see below).

+Requires some bloodwork to be done.
+Take [arterial blood gas](https://en.wikipedia.org/wiki/Arterial_blood_gas_test) sample whenever possible.
-1. Enter pH and pCO2 for overall acid-base status assessment
+1. Enter only pH and pCO2 for simplest acid-base status assessment
 2. Use electrolytes panel to assess hidden processes of metabolic acidosis ([anion gap](https://en.wikipedia.org/wiki/Anion_gap), [delta-gap](https://en.wikipedia.org/wiki/Delta_ratio)) and general electrolyte disturbances
     * Algorithm able to detect vomiting, hypoalbuminemia, [HHS](https://en.wikipedia.org/wiki/Hyperosmolar_hyperglycemic_state)
     * Sex and weight used only for dosage calculations, not for ABG diagnostics itself
+    * Tips for emergency cases
-3. Adjust optional data for precise calculations in complex cases
+3. Enter optional data for precise calculations in complex cases

 Please use a real patient's data: all electrolytes interconnected by electroneutrality law, Henderson-Hasselbalch equation.
 So even if you enter values in reference range, calculations can produce a broken result, especially anion gap (e.g. `149 - (101 + 24) = 24` which is >16 mEq/L!).
 **Some imagined case studies from books aren't designed well and will fail too.**